 Kevin laughed and nodded.
 “I totally understand.
 How about you, Jase?”

 “I came out to my family just about two weeks ago.
 Everyone was fine except my mom.
 She’s finally turned around and she’s fine with me being gay and having Ron as my boyfriend.
-The best thing, my dad and my sisters were totally fine with me being gay.”
+The best thing, my dad and my sisters were totally fine with me being gay right from the start.”

 “Hey, here comes Marcus.”